Buckhead Cosmetic & Family Dentistry

 When the pulp of your tooth inside the root becomes inflamed or infected, you may experience a lot of pain.
-Other signs that you may need a root canal include increased sensitivity to hot or cold food, a tooth that is tender to the touch or painful when you bite on it, discoloration of the tooth, swelling, drainage, and more.
-While most patients experience some or all of these symptoms, in some cases there are no outward signs that you need a root canal.
+Other signs that you may need an Atlanta Root Canals Treatment include increased sensitivity to hot or cold food, a tooth that is tender to the touch or painful when you bite on it, discoloration of the tooth, swelling, drainage, and more.
+While most patients experience some or all of these symptoms, in some cases, there are no outward signs that you need a Root Canals Treatment in Atlanta.

 At the last stages of inflammation, the patient may find a drainage bump on the corresponding tooth gum area called a fistula.
 The fistula is the body trying to relieve the inflammation by pushing the infection out of the gum line and not completely cleaning it, but trying to make room and communicate with outside the pulp.

-In the first visit, your dentist will examine your tooth and will administer a topical (local) anesthetic to numb the affected area.
+On the first visit, you’re Root Canals Treatment in Atlanta will examine your tooth and will administer a topical (local) anesthetic to numb the affected area.
 Then, a protective cover made of plastic, known as a dental dam, helps isolate the tooth in the mouth.
 There may be a need for shaving down and locating the pulp of the tooth followed by looking for the canals of the tooth that are housed in the pulp.
-Your endodontist will then use tiny instruments to clean out the infected material from the tooth’s canal, disinfect, and measure to make sure the length is accurate.
+Your Atlanta endodontist will then use tiny instruments to clean out the infected material from the tooth’s canal, disinfect, and measure to make sure the length is accurate.
 During all these steps X-rays will be taken to reassure the quality and correctness of the treatment.
 He or she will then fill the chamber with a rubber-like material.
 At the end of the first visit, a temporary filling will be used to close the tooth.
-If the infection is not so severe to require a second visit, the endodontist can finish the entire root canal and will temporize the tooth and send it back to the restorative dentist.
+If the infection is not so severe to require a second visit, the Atlanta Endodontist can finish the entire Atlanta root canal and will temporize the tooth, and send it back to the restorative dentist.

 In case there is a need for a second visit, the temporary filling will be removed, the last steps will be completed and then the temporary filling will be placed on the top chamber of the tooth (on top of the permanent filling of the canals).
 In some cases, it may be necessary to also insert a small post in the core of the tooth and help create retention and surface area to build up a core for the hollowed-out tooth followed up with a crown on the tooth.
 While you will need to continue to take care of your teeth, the crown is designed to be durable and strong, so you should be able to use your teeth as you normally would, without fear of breaking the crown.

-Choose Buckhead Cosmetic and Family Dentistry for Root Canal Treatment
+Choose Buckhead Cosmetic and Family Dentistry For Atlanta Endodontist Treatment

-While they still have a bad reputation, modern endodontics and root canals have come a long way.
+While they still have a bad reputation, modern endodontics, and root canals have come a long way.
 There’s no need to live with the pain of a cracked or chipped tooth.
 It’s important to get any infection treated as quickly as possible.
-To learn more and to schedule an appointment for a root canal, contact us today.
+To learn more and to schedule an appointment for a Root Canals Treatment in Atlanta, contact us today.